Chris Gayle: Early career

 Gayle started his cricket career with Lucas Cricket Club in Kingston, Jamaica.
 Gayle claimed: "If it was not for Lucas, I don't know where I would be today.
-Maybe on the streets" Lucas Cricket Club's nursery has been named in honour of Gayle.
+Maybe on the streets."
+Lucas Cricket Club's nursery has been named in honour of Gayle.

 He was made captain of the West Indies side in the ICC T20 World Cup 2009 after getting criticized for playing in the IPL 2008 and missing an international series a few months before.
 Gayle scored a quickfire 88 in the opening game of the tournament and helped the Windies beat the mighty Australians.
 They lost in the semi-final to Sri Lanka.

 International career

 Debut years

 Gayle first played at the international level as a youth where he topscored for the Windies at the 1998 Under-19 Cricket World Cup.
 He eventually made his first-class debut in 1998, at age 19 for Jamaica.
 He played his first One Day International eleven months later in 1999, and his first Test match six months after that.
 Gayle went on to establish himself as a destructive batsman who's most effective whilst playing square of the wicket.
-In July 2001, Gayle (175), together with Daren Ganga (89) established the record for opening partnerships at Queens Sports Club, Bulawayo when they put on 214 together against Zimbabwe.
+In July 2001, Gayle recorded his maiden Test century by scoring 175 against Zimbabwe at Queens Sports Club, Bulawayo.
+In partnership with Daren Ganga they added 214 to equal the record for opening stands against the host country.

-He did coaching for PAF KIET University.